What Working Together Looks Like

 Large-scale Ancient Marks projects require a retainer which is used as a deposit for your sessions, and the time spent developing your concept.

-This allows Jon to begin dedicating focused time to your project long before the tattoo starts.
-This commitment commits us to the project.p
+Leaving the Service Retainer allows Jon to begin dedicating focused time to your project long before the tattoo starts.
+By the time we start the drawings, it’s mostly mapped out and options for design have been considered, and alternative designs contemplated.

 Once the retainer is received: